keenanbernard/interestcalculator/README.md

 ## Deployment

 The Interest Calculator App is deployed using Firebase for hosting.
-It can be accessed at [TBD].
+It can be accessed at [https://interest-wise.web.app].

 ## License